 I suspect that I am not the only one scanning articles on the right electric car to buy.
-I am teetering on the edge of buying electric but keep feeling that my old reliable petrol car will do just fine for the next wee while.
-The current pandemic has definitely changed my driving habits.
-Only two weeks ago, my mechanic was able to tell me that my annual mileage had slipped back to 5,000 miles!
+I am teetering on the edge of buying electric but keep feeling that my old reliable petrol vehicle will do just fine for the next wee while.
+As I scan the reviews online, I have to admit that software in cars, is not at the forefront of my mind.

 Software changes continuously